Zyber Konçi

-Zyber Konçi (1 January 1927 – 19 January 2015) was a coach of the Albania national football team.
+Zyber Konçi (1 January 1927 – 19 January 2015) was a football coach who coached the Albania national team.

 Managerial career

-He had two spells as Albania's coach, in 1963-65 and 1980.
+Konçi had two spells as Albania's coach, in 1963-65 and 1980.
 He was the first coach to lead Albania in the qualifiers of a major tournament, those of the 1964 European Nations' Cup, where he also obtained the first victory for Albania in such tournaments' qualifiers, against Denmark.

-He was the coach that played the youngest player ever on the Albania national team, Dinamo's Iljaz Çeço, in a friendly against Algeria on October 11, 1964 finished in a 1-1 draw.
+He was the coach that played the youngest player ever on the Albania national team, Dinamo's Iljaz Çeço, at only 17, in a friendly against Algeria on 11 October 1964 that finished in a 1–1 draw.

 Personal life and death

-Professor Dr. Zyber Konçi was educated in Czechoslovakia and introduced scientific methods at the Albanian Institute of Physical Culture and Sports; he also was the founder of the famous Shkëndija Tiranë football academy, which produced many Albanian football talents.
+Konçi was educated in Czechoslovakia and introduced scientific methods at the Albanian Institute of Physical Culture and Sports; he also was the founder of the famous Shkëndija Tiranë football academy, which produced many Albanian football talents.
 He died on 19 January 2015, at the age of 88.